2 Geographic data in R

 plot()is a generic method that behaves differently depending on the class of object being plotted.↩

-Depending on the file format the header is part of the actual image data file, e.g., GeoTiff, or stored in an extra header or world file, e.g., ASCII grid formats↩
+Depending on the file format the header is part of the actual image data file, e.g., GeoTiff, or stored in an extra header or world file, e.g., ASCII grid formats.
+There is also the headerless (flat) binary raster format which should fascilitate the import into various software programs. ↩

 The degree of compression is often referred to as flattening, defined in terms of the equitorial radius (\(a\)) and polar radius (\(b\)) as follows: \(f = (a - b) / a\).
 The terms ellipticity and compression can also be used (Maling 1992).
 Because \(f\) is a rather small value, digital ellipsoid models use the ‘inverse flattening’ (\(rf = 1/f\)) to define the Earth’s compression.
 Values of \(a\) and \(rf\) used in a variety of ellipsoidal models can be seen be executing